zxzixuanwang/telegraf/plugins/inputs/statsd/README.md

     - `statsd_<name>_upper`: The upper bound is the highest value statsd saw for that stat during that interval.
     - `statsd_<name>_mean`: The mean is the average of all values statsd saw for that stat during that interval.
-    - `statsd_<name>_median`: The median is the middle of all values statsd saw for that stat during that interval.
     - `statsd_<name>_stddev`: The stddev is the sample standard deviation of all values statsd saw for that stat during that interval.